bogsdarking/planet_ruler/demo/saturn_init_1.md

 - **[f]** Focal length of the camera (m)

-> From the stated mission parameters, the [NAC](https://ciclops.org/iss/iss.php.html) camera has a 2.00270 m focal length.
+> From the stated mission parameters, the [NAC](https://ciclops.org/iss/iss.php.html) has a 2.00270 m focal length.
 Since we're pretty sure about this one, let's give it a very small (1 mm) tolerance.

 - **[fov]** The angle observed by the camera (degrees).